Volunteering

 Volunteering at King’s Lynn Borough Archives

-Volunteers based at the King’s Lynn Borough Archives are currently transcribing documents from the Borough’s records, including the hall books, quarter sessions books and medieval charters.
+Volunteers based at the King's Lynn Borough Archives are currently transcribing documents from the Borough's records.
+These include the Hall Books, Quarter Sessions books, medieval charters, and more.

-They are also beginning a project to index building control plans for the town, dating from 1883 to c1959.
+They are also helping to index building control plans for the town, dating from 1883 to c1959.

 Our Lynn volunteers also research and write posts for the NRO blog.